Innovation-Web-3-0-Blockchain/Solidity-For-Beginners/Solidity-Guide-For-Beginners/HotelRoom.md

 ## Conclusion

 Congratulations on successfully creating your first complex smart contract.
-As we wrap up this foundational tutorial, take a moment to reflect on your impressive journey.
-Before diving into more advanced projects, explore the final lesson available at the following link: [Inheritance](Inheritance.md) This last module will provide valuable insights for your ongoing growth in blockchain development.
+In this exploration of the `HotelRoom` smart contract, you've encountered key features such as enums, modifiers, and events.
+The contract facilitates a basic hotel room booking system, enforcing conditions like vacancy and correct payment through modifiers.
+The `bookRoom` function orchestrates the booking process, changing room status, transferring funds, and emitting an event.
+This example demonstrates the integration of fundamental elements in decentralized application development.
+To continue your learning, you can advance to the next lesson: [Inheritance](Inheritance.md)